-Finding the right graduate or professional program requires a great deal of research and thought.
+Finding the right graduate or professional program requires much research and thought.
 You do not want to waste time, money, and energy applying to schools that do not provide a good fit.
-In addition to resources in the A_LAB, you may also choose to consult the ranking tools at PhDs.org, the U.S. News and World Report, Peterson’s Guide to Graduate Schools.
+In addition to resources in Career Development, you may also choose to consult the ranking tools at the U.S. News and World Report and Peterson’s Guide to Graduate Schools.
+However, it is important to note you must fully assess your program interest, how a school fits you, and your career journey versus rankings.

-When investigating graduate and professional institutions, remember to make several contacts at each school.
-It is important to contact the faculty members who share your interests or who may be future advisors.
-Feel free to ask questions about their research, what they teach, and how their program operates.
-If you are unsure about how to contact faculty members, consult with your professors or refer to Don Asher’s book, Graduate Admissions Essays: Write Your Way Into the Graduate School of Your Choice.
+Remember to make several contacts at each school when investigating graduate and professional institutions.
+It is important to research faculty members who share your interests or who may be future advisors.
+You may want to contact them to ask questions about their research, what they teach, and how their program operates.
+If your grad school has a social media page, follow it to stay updated on offerings for info sessions.
+These days, grad schools often have virtual sessions as well.
+Attend an in-person session if feasible.
 You may also consider contacting students currently enrolled in your targeted program and ask them to share their thoughts about the institution, the professors, the quality of student life, and any other information that you would like to know.

 The following is a list of considerations to keep in mind during your research: